 On May 29, 2015, I found a lump in my breast while showering.
-After several doctor appointments and a biopsy, we determined it is Invasive Ductal Carcinoma.
-Breast cancer.
-Fortunately for us, it is the most common type of breast cancer.
-There are a lot of protocols and recommended treatments, with good prognoses overall.
+After several doctor appointments and a biopsy, we determined it is Invasive Ductal Carcinoma: Breast cancer.
+Fortunately, it is the most common type of breast cancer.
+There are a lot of protocols and recommended treatments, with good prognoses for survival overall.

 Over the past several weeks, I have had doctors comment that it was a good thing that I do regular breast checks.
 The funny thing is that I didn't.
 I just happened to notice the lump while soaping up after a workout.
 Could I have caught this earlier?
 What if I had conducted frequent breast self-examinations?

 Do You or a Loved One Suspect Breast Cancer?

 Does it Matter if You are at Risk for Breast Cancer?